antmicro/topwrap/docs/source/developers_guide/interface.md

-# Interface definition
+# Interface Definition

-Topwrap uses interface definition files for its parsing functionality.
+Topwrap uses [interface definition files](interface.md#interface-definition) for its parsing functionality.

 These are used to match a given set of signals that appear in the HDL source with signals in the interface definition.